ufal/npfl138/tasks/speech_recognition.md

 #### Date: Deadline: Apr 30, 22:00
 #### Points: 5 points+5 bonus

-**The template is being finalized, final version will be released shortly.**

 This assignment is a competition task in speech recognition area.
 Specifically, your goal is to predict a sequence of letters given a spoken utterance.
 We will be using Czech recordings from the [Common Voice](https://commonvoice.mozilla.org/),